 We now have a boat—an Allied Seabreeze 35 sloop, hull number 23, from 1965—and overall, it’s a well-kept and sea-kindly boat.
 Winter is coming, and a winter cover seems in order.
-The [do-it-yourself] conduit-frame-and-tarp that PS featured is an option, but a fitted canvas (Sunbrella or better) cover is another, which will perhaps pay for itself in about three seasons.
+The do-it-yourself conduit-frame-and-tarp described in an an archived PS report is an option, but a fitted canvas (Sunbrella or better) cover is another, which will perhaps pay for itself in about three seasons.
 What is your view on this?

 Wolf Hound, Allied 35

 This is a big topic worthy of a larger article.
 For a snapshot view of the custom-cover options, we talked to Jim Welinski, co-owner of the family-run Shipshape Canvas shop (www.shipshapecanvas.com) in Duluth, Minn., where stored boats face some of the country’s harshest winters.

 Most custom covers today are frameless, making them easier to stow and install than the excellent DIY frame-cover described on our website.
 In either case, a reusable cover will save money in the long haul.
 A robust, frameless winter cover for a Catalina 30 costs about $1,800 and can last eight to 15 years (with a re-stitching after about eight years), depending on how you treat it.
 Lighter-weight covers for less-harsh climates sell for just under $1,300 and can last about eight years.
 A single-season shrinkwrap job will cost $650.
 You do the math.

 For cold-weather covers in dark northern climates, Welinski likes Top Gun, an acrylic-coated polyester that is tough, low-stretch, mildew-resistant, and abrasion resistant, just what is needed to stand up to fierce wind and cold.
 The material has two cons: It has a tough industrial finish, so a softer material is used to prevent chafe where the cover meets the hull, and it is not breathable, so good vents are essential.